Dharma Devatha

-Dharma Devatha is a 1952 Indian film produced and directed by P. Pullaiah.
+Dharma Devatha is a 1952 Indian produced and directed by P. Pullaiah and simultaneously shot in Tamil and Telugu languages.
 The film stars Santha Kumari and Kaushik, with Mudigonda Lingamurthy, Mukkamala, Relangi, Baby Sachu and Girija in supporting roles.
-It was simultaneously shot in Tamil and Telugu languages.
 The film was released on 28 June 1952.

 Cast

 List adapted from the database of Film News Anandan and The Hindu.